ampproject/amphtml/spec/amp-var-substitutions.md

 <a href="https://example.com?abc=QUERY_PARAM(abc)" data-amp-replace="CLIENT_ID QUERY_PARAM" data-amp-addparams="client_id=CLIENT_ID(bar)&linkid=l123">Go to my site</a>
 ```

-### Whitelisted domains for link substitution
+### White listed domains for link substitution

 Link substitutions are restricted and will only be fulfilled for URLs matching:

 * The page’s source origin
 * The page’s canonical origin
-* A whitelisted origin
+* A white listed origin

 To whitelist an origin, include a `amp-link-variable-allowed-origin` `meta` tag in the `head` of your document.
 To specify multiple domains, separate each domain with a space.